 Imagine your reader's inbox.
 It is probably a mess.
 It's filled with all sorts of emails from all sorts of bloggers.
 Every blogger wants that reader's attention.
 They want them to click.
 To buy.
 To support them in some way.

 Tell me: What separates your email from the sea of other emails?

 Smart bloggers design effective emails that stand out from the pack.
 Smart bloggers do something different.
 Write differently.
 They customize their emails and make them a pleasure to read.
 Entertaining, even.

 Yeah, imagine that!

-The more that your email stands out, the more likely the reader will click, read and perform some action (like buy your product or click an affiliate link).
+The more your email stands out, the more likely the reader will click, read, and perform some action (like buy your product or click an affiliate link).
 Right?

 Right.
 Most of us know this.
 But, we all don't know how to make it happen.

 Three ways to make your emails stand out